What is Micro-Needling ?

-Micro-needling is a minimally invasive procedure popular with patients seeking younger and softer skin.
-The procedure often includes a topical treatment, as the channels created through micro-needling allow the patient’s chosen treatment to penetrate deeply into the skin.
+Micro-needling is a minimally invasive skin rejuvenation procedure popular with patients seeking younger and softer skin.
+The procedure often includes a topical treatment, as the channels created through the micro-needling process allow the patient’s chosen treatment to penetrate deeply into the skin.
 That being said, not all Micro-Needling treatments are created equal.
-Depending upon the technique used and the typical applied can provide completely different results.
-For example, Micro-Needling with Platelet Rich Plasma, or “PRP,” has quickly gained popularity as one such topical treatment, thanks to a number of studies proving its efficacy in treating a wide variety of issues.
+Depending upon the technique used and the topical treatment, results will vary significantly.
+As an example, Micro-Needling with Platelet Rich Plasma, or “PRP,” has garnered lot of media attention due to its powerful skin rejuvenating properties.
+To back this up, there have been several scientific studies proving its efficacy in treating a wide variety of skin conditions.

-Micro-needling introduces controlled, microscopic skin injuries into the neck, face, and body.
-Needle length is adjustable, allowing for pinpoint accuracy (no pun intended), and each needle is thinner than a strand of hair.
-With this device, Dr. Vallecillos introduces thousands of microscopic injuries into the upper layers of your skin, stimulating your body’s natural healing factors.
-Collagen and elastin rush to the upper layers of the skin, repairing damage and improving the skin’s appearance.
+Micro-needling introduces controlled, microscopic holes into the skin of the neck, face, and body.
+The device’s needle length is adjustable, allowing for pinpoint accuracy (no pun intended).
+Additionally, each needle is thinner than a strand of hair.
+With the micro-needling treatment, we are able to introduce thousands of microscopic holes, not visible to the naked eye, into the upper layers of your skin.
+This stimulates your body’s natural healing process.
+Collagen and elastin rush to the upper layers of the skin, repairing damage and improving the skin’s appearance and elasticity.

-After Dr. Vallecillos prepares the treatment area, he performs the micro-needling procedure.
-Then, he applies the PRP topically, where the micro channels formed during the micro-needling treatment allow the PRP to penetrate into deeper skin layers.
+In short, yes, micro-needling is more effective when it is combined with PRP.
+Immediately following the micro-needling treatment, the patient’s pre-prepared PRP is applied topically to the skin, where the micro channels formed during the micro-needling treatment allow the PRP to penetrate into deeper layers of the skin.
 Combining these two procedures provides a more even distribution of the PRP, greatly reducing the appearance of fine lines and wrinkles.

 Using platelets from the patient’s own blood sample significantly influences healing.
-Researchers have proven the efficacy of micro-needling with PRP to treat acne, atrophic scars, stretch marks, and even hair loss.
+Researchers have proven the effectiveness of micro-needling with PRP to treat acne, atrophic scars, stretch marks, and even hair loss.

-Since the procedure uses the patient’s own PRP, side effects of this procedure are minimal and typically confined to mild swelling and redness lasting three or four days.
-Some patients may experience light bruising, typically lasting less than a week.
+Since the procedure uses the patient’s own PRP, side effects of this procedure are minimal and typically confined to mild swelling and redness lasting one to two days.
+Some patients may experience light bruising, typically lasting less than a week – this is typically more common in patients that take blood thinners such as aspirin or Motrin.
 There may be mild discomfort during the procedure, but no pain during recovery.

 Patients notice visible improvement in their skin within two to four weeks.